HillaryKoros/HillaryKoros/README.md

-### Hello, Faith Muchembi here.
+### Hello, I am Hillary Koros.

-## I'm a Geographer and a lover of code!
+## I'm a Spatial Data Scientist and GIS Developer!
-A Geographer who solves various spatial challenges the world faces using GIS and Remote Sensing with intergration of programming.
+A Data Scientist who solves various spatial challenges the world faces using GIS and Remote Sensing with intergration of programming.
+I hold a Bachelor's Degree in Geospatial Information Science with Information Technology, which I obtained from Maseno University in 2018.
+My professional expertise encompasses Geographic Information Science (GIS), remote sensing, Earth Observation, and GIS Programming.
+I am particularly interested in working with geospatial big data, machine learning, and cloud computing platforms such as ([Google Earth Engine](https://earthengine.google.com/) and [Jupyter Notebook](https://jupyter.org/) ) for data analysis, especially in the field of GIS.

 I enjoy learning new technologies everyday
 - 🥅 My main goal is to Intergrate existing GIS capabilities to applications and solutions in various companies.
+---
+## Regarding my technical skills, I am a constant learner and Technology Enthusiast .
+At the moment I collaborate  on Projects themes such as:
+- **Remote Sensing**
+- **Programming**
+- **Data Science and Machine Learning**
+---

 ### Stalk and Connect with me on: